HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 ### Appendix: URI representation of scopes

-In some circumstances - for example, exchanging what scopes users are allowed to have, or sharing what they did choose), the scopes must be represented as URIs.
-When this is done, the standard URI is to prefix the SMART scopes with  http://smarthealthit.org/fhir/scopes/, so that a scope would be `http://smarthealthit.org/fhir/scopes/patient/*.read`.
+In some circumstances, scopes must be represented as URIs.
+For example, when exchanging what scopes users are allowed to have, or sharing what scopes a user has chosen.
+When URI representations are required, the SMART scopes SHALL be prefixed with `http://smarthealthit.org/fhir/scopes/`, so that a `patient/*.r` scope would be `http://smarthealthit.org/fhir/scopes/patient/*.r`.

-openID scopes have a URI prefix of http://openid.net/specs/openid-connect-core-1_0#
+openID scopes the URI prefix of http://openid.net/specs/openid-connect-core-1_0# SHALL be used.

 ---